 It’s a little bit like getting fit or maybe learning a new skill.
-Or dieting.
+Or dieting or giving up cigarettes.

 It is something that will take a bit of time, patience and discipline and there will be some pain and frustration at the beginning, but it will be worth it in the end, because you’ll have removed a huge weight from your shoulders.

 The best way to attack this is to have a plan.
 And once you have drawn up your plan, you need to stick to it.

 In this post, I have put together what I believe to be the best tips and strategies around to help you get through this as quickly as possible with as little pain as possible.